How to Chart for Clinical Quality Measures in PCC EHR

 1. Collect height and weight during normal office visits, well exams and other appropriate visit types.

-2. On the chart note, order your practice’s nutrition and physical activity counseling medical procedures when appropriate.
+2. On the chart note, order your practice’s nutrition and physical activity counseling orders when appropriate.

 3. For each visit, make sure the correct Provider of Encounter clinician is indicated on the chart note, click “Bill”, and select an appropriate visit code.